future-architect/vuls/README.md

 - Fetch vulnerbility information from NVD, JVN(Japanese), then insert into SQLite.

 ## Vuls
-- Scan vulnerabilities of the servers and generate a list of the CVE ID
+- Scan vulnerabilities on the servers and create a list of the CVE ID
-- In order to get more information of the detected CVE, send HTTP request to go-cve-dictinary
+- For more detailed information of the detected CVE, send HTTP request to go-cve-dictinary
 - Send a report by Slack, Email
 - System operator can view the latest report by terminal

 ----

-# Use cases
+# Use Cases

 ## Scan all servers